 The following bar chart shows the performance of the shares of the Fund from year to year.
 The variability of performance over time provides an indication of the risks of investing in the Fund.
-The following table shows the performance of the shares of the Fund as an average over different periods of time in comparison to the performance of a broad-based market index.
+The following table shows the performance of the shares of the Fund as an average over different periods of time in comparison to the performance of a broad-based market index and the HFRX Global Hedge Fund Index.
 The figures in the bar chart and table assume the reinvestment of dividends and capital gains distributions.
 The performance information below does not reflect fees and expenses of any variable contract that may use the Fund as its underlying investment and would be lower if it did.
 Of course, this past performance (before taxes) does not necessarily indicate how the Fund will perform in the future.
-The Fund's investment objective and principal investment strategies changed on July 11, 2011 and September 27, 2012.
-Prior to September 27, 2012, the Fund sought to achieve positive absolute returns using an investment methodology based primarily on the S&P Diversified Trends Indicator's (the "S&P DTI") systematic rules-based trend-following strategy.
-Prior to July 11, 2011, the Fund sought to provide investment results that matched, before fees and expenses, the performance of the S&P DTI.
-Therefore, the performance and average annual total returns shown for periods prior to July 11, 2011 may have differed had the Fund's current investment objective and principal investment strategy been in effect during those periods.
+On August 31, 2017, the Fund's principal investment strategies were revised; therefore, the performance and average annual total returns shown for periods prior to August 31, 2017 may have differed had the Fund's current principal investment strategies been in effect during those periods.